Information for hosts

 This includes thank you payments to hosts where the guest is on the Homes for Ukraine (HFU) scheme or Ukrainian Permission Extension (UPE) scheme.

-This discretionary increase is only in effect from 01 April 2025 and 31 March 2026 and will be reviewed after this date.
+This discretionary increase is only in effect until 31 March 2027.

 It is your duty as a host to understand your guests' occupancy of your property and report any changes accordingly.

-Please note that the Host Declaration From overrides the Government's statement that 'If you are sponsoring multiple guests, you must only notify your council of their absence if all guests are absent for more than 4 consecutive weeks'.
-By completing our Host Declaration form you are agreeing to let the Council know of any guest absences longer than 28 days, not just instances of all guest absences.
+Please note that the host declaration form overrides the Government's statement that 'If you are sponsoring multiple guests, you must only notify your council of their absence if all guests are absent for more than four consecutive weeks'.
+By completing our host declaration form you are agreeing to let the council know of any guest absences longer than 28 days, not just instances of all guest absences.

 As more people reach six and even 12 months of hosting, there are still people arriving in the UK and new sponsors who are about to start hosting.